housleyjk/motor/doc/differences.rst

 2.4, as well as deprecating the ``safe`` option in favor of :attr:`~motor.MotorClient.write_concern`.
-Motor supports none of PyMongo's deprecated options and classes at all, and will raise :exc:`~pymongo.errors.ConfigurationError` if you use them.
+Motor supports none of PyMongo's deprecated options and classes at all, and will raise :exc:`~motor.errors.ConfigurationError` if you use them.

 MasterSlaveConnection
 ---------------------